7 Starlink Mini Mistakes Every Caravan Traveler Makes

 Mistake #7: Trying to Mount on Fibreglass or Aluminium

 "I put the magnetic mount on my pop-top roof and it fell off immediately."
+Browse our magnetic mount kits.

 Magnetic mounts only work on steel.
 That rules out: